Crucifixion of Jesus has the one of the oldest debates between Muslims and Christians. What do Islam and Christianity tell about it?

 Also Gospel Judas which tells that Jesus told Judas:

 “Truly [i] say to you, Judas, [those who] offer sacrifices to Saklas [… exemplify …] everything that is evil.
 But you will exceed all of them.
-For you will sacrifice the man that clothes me.
-Already your horn has been raised, your wrath has been kindled, your star has shown brightly, and your heart has [been hardened…]” http://en.wikipedia.org/wiki/Gospel_of_Judas
+For you will sacrifice the man thatclothes me.
+Already your horn has been raised, your wrath has been kindled, your star has shown brightly, and your heart has [been hardened…]” (Source here)

-So it seems from this that someone will cloth Jesus, which seems to be talking about dying on the cross.
+So according to the Gospel of Judas someone will cloth Jesus, which seems to be talking about dying on the cross.

-Of course I don’t mean by this that we must agree with the Basilides or Gnostics in their beliefs, or that they actually had the right belief, but this is a proof that the belief that the one who was crucified was Jesus didn’t have that consensus, the case was that Christians took the Romans’ testimony who didn’t even believe in Jesus (Peace be upon him).
+Of course this doesn’t mean that Muslims must agree with the Basilides or Gnostics in their beliefs, or that they actually had the true belief, but this is a proof that the belief that the one who was crucified was Jesus didn’t have that consensus, what happened was that Christians took the Romans’ testimony who didn’t even believe in Jesus (Peace be upon him).

 Evidence adopted by Christians: